Parliamentary Protective Service: Senate Protective Service (1920–2015) and House of Commons Security Services (1927–2015)

 The Senate Protective Service was formed in 1920 and reported to the Usher of the Black Rod.
 The House of Commons Security Services were formed in 1927.
 During their early years, the service's members gave guided tours of the Parliament and sold information booklets to the public.

 2014 attack

 On October 22, 2014, Michael Zehaf-Bibeau evaded security and entered the Hall of Honour with a rifle and a knife after fatally shooting Corporal Nathan Cirillo of The Argyll and Sutherland Highlanders of Canada (Princess Louise's), injuring a constable.
-On November 2014, the Joint Advisory Working Group on Security identified lack of communication among security groups at Parliament Hill as a significant problem, and recommended combining the existing security forces under the Senate, the House of Commons and RCMP detachment in charge of the grounds into one integrated security service.
+In November 2014, the Joint Advisory Working Group on Security identified lack of communication among security groups at Parliament Hill as a significant problem, and recommended combining the existing security forces under the Senate, the House of Commons and RCMP detachment in charge of the grounds into one integrated security service.
 Parliament subsequently passed Bill C-51, the Anti-terrorism Act, 2015, which among other things, amalgamated the Senate Protective Service, House of Commons Security Services and Parliament's RCMP detachment into the Parliamentary Protective Service.